- Edith Garland Dupré Library

 A SuDoc number is a call number assigned to a government publication.
 SuDoc is an abbreviation for Superintendent of Documents.

-- These publications have SuDoc call numbers.
+- Government Documents (1st Floor near the Reference Desk) – These publications have SuDoc call numbers

-- These publications have Library of Congress (LC) call numbers.
+- General Collection (General Stacks - Standard shelving on all floors) – These publications have Library of Congress (LC) call numbers

 How do I search for government publications and information?

-Holdings of print government publications and online access to full text government publications may be located by searching:
+Holdings of print government publications and online access to full-text government publications may be located by searching:

-GPO MetaLibFederated search engine to search across the GPO Catalog and other databases
+- GPO MetaLibFederated search engine to search across the GPO Catalog and other databases

-MarciveWeb DOCSCatalog of U.S. Government Publications
+- MarciveWeb DOCSCatalog of U.S. Government Publications

 For additional links and information,search our web pages: